jina-ai/jina/docs/tutorials/scale-out.md

 )
 ```

-## Concept Alignment: How does it work on Localhost, Docker and K8s
+## Concept Alignment: How does it work on Localhost, Docker, and K8s

 Maybe you have noticed that all experiments we did above are on localhost.
-This means that the `replicas` could be just multiple processes.
-And `shards`are just multiple folders on the same machine.
+This means that the `replicas` are just multiple processes.
+And `shards` are multiple folders on the same machine.
+How does it work in a cloud-based deployment setting?

 ## Conclusion

-Jina can help you scale-out your applications easily.
+Jina can help you scale out your applications easily.
-Depending on your needs, if you want to increase `Executor` throughput, use `replicas` argument.
+Depending on your needs, if you want to increase the `Executor` throughput, use the `replicas` argument.
 If you want to partition your data across multiple places,
-use `shards` with `pooling` strategy you want.
+use the `shards` with the `pooling` strategy you want.